bogdanlab/focus/README.md

 Notes
 -----
+Version 0.6.5: Fixed bug in newer versions of matplotlib not accepting string for colormaps.
+Fixed legend bug in plot.
+Fixed bug that mismatched string and category when supplying custom locations.

 Version 0.6: Fixed bug where only one of the two alleles was reversed complemented breaking alignment.
 For now these instances are dropped.
 Added option `--use-ens-id` for FUSION import to indicate the main model label is an Ensembl ID rather than HGNC symbol.

 Version 0.5: Plotting sorts genes based on tx start.
 Various bugfixes that limited the number of queried SNPs and plotting when using newer matplotlib.